-There is plenty of evidence which shows water-based activities and specially swimming improve mental health, mood and helps us to feel good.
-A new study, commissioned by Swim England, has found swimming has significantly improved mental health by reducing the symptoms of anxiety or depression for 1.4 million adults in Britain.
+We know water-based activities and specially swimming improve mental health, mood and helps us to feel good.
+Based a new study, commissioned by Swim England, swimming significantly improves mental health.
+Swimming has shown to reduce the level of anxiety or depression in 1.4 million adults in Britain.

-Prof Ian Cumming, a swimming coach and the chair of the Swimming and Health Commission, explained: “Physical activity in any form can have a positive impact on a person’s mental health, but swimming is unique because the buoyancy of water ensures everyone is able to take part at a pace that suits them.”
+Prof Ian Cumming, the chair of the Swimming and Health Commission, explained: “Physical activity in any form can have a positive impact on a person’s mental health, but swimming is unique because the buoyancy of water ensures everyone is able to take part at a pace that suits them.”

 There are also reports on how sea swimming in cold water can boost mental health in adults.
 Cold water swimming in the fight against depression has shown to be effective.
 But, you may ask whether children can get the same benefits from swimming like adults?
 Can swimming actually bring happiness and joy to a child’s life?